mchhikara85/learn-spring/README.md

 Use service type as NodePort which will allow you to access the service with Node-IP:NodePort
 If you are using minikube with Docker driver then you have to start the tunnel with following command:
 minikube service service-name -n namespace
+If you are accessing using Ingress then you need to update host configuration on our workstation to the Minikube IP for those URLs: sudo vim /etc‌‌/‌hosts

 --Installing ArgoCD on minikube
 kubectl create namespace argocd